 Mortadella is the most well-known cured meat to be found in Bologna.
 This beloved Bolognese delicacy is essentially ground pork that is mixed with lard and then seasoned.
-You will find mortadella practically everywhere you turn in Bologna, but a charcuterie board offers you a chance to sample some of the lesser-known cold cut delicacies.
+(More delicious than it sounds!)

 Salame rosa and Lyon are two other cold cuts to look out for.
 La Baita Vecchia Malga, Simoni Laboratorio, and Salumeria Simoni are three local establishments that prepare excellent charcuterie boards.

 Experience Bologna Like a Local on a Food Tour